EBNyame/ML/README.md

 # ML
-This repository documents my journey into machine learning, capturing core concepts, challenges, and key lessons along the way.
-It traces my progression from foundational principles to building my first models, presenting a structured path from beginner to professional.
+This repository documents my journey into machine learning, covering core concepts, challenges, and key lessons learned.
+It follows a structured progression from foundational principles to building my first models, illustrating my growth from beginner to professional.